Observer Media Group: History

 Observer Media acquired Pelican Press from Wisconsin-based Journal Media Group in 2011.
 Pelican Press serves the Siesta Key area of Florida and in 2013, OMG renamed the paper to Siesta Key Observer to fit its overall branding.

 In 2012, The Observer attempted to publish the Palm Coast Observer twice a week, on Wednesdays and Saturdays.
 With a circulation of 25,000, OMG abandoned the idea and returned to a Thursday-only publishing schedule.
 The move, however, saw circulation increase to 30,000.
 "At first glance it looks like we may have an overall increase in ad revenue.
 And lower delivery cost," observed CEO Matt Walsh at the time.
 "In any business manual it is a wonderful thing to increase revenue and reduce cost at the same time."
 August 1, 2013, saw the launch of the Plant City Times & Observer with an initial run of 15,000 copies, the publication was sold to a group of local investors in December, 2018.

 In 2016, Emily Walsh was named publisher of several of OMG's assets, including East County Observer, Longboat Observer, Sarasota Observer, Siesta Key Observer, YourObserver.com, Season magazine and LWR Life magazine.
 As the daughter of the founders, Emily Walsh has worked most of her career for OMG.
+Ms. Walsh became president in 2021.

+Altogether our newspapers, magazines and websites reach more than 412,400 readers a week.